Non-discrimination, equal treatment and gender equality

 The employer must provide the employee with a break of at least 30 minutes after a maximum of 6 hours of work.
 Young employees must be provided with such a break after a maximum of 4.5 hours of work.

-The employer may instruct the employee to work overtime only for serious operational reasons.
+The employer may instruct the employee to work overtime only for compelling operational reasons.
 Overtime may not exceed 6 hours per employee per individual week or 150 hours per calendar year.

 Employees are protected by the Labour Code from unjustified termination of employment.
-The employer may give the employee notice only on the grounds explicitly stipulated in the Labour Code and the notice itself must be in writing.
+The employer may give employees notice only on the grounds explicitly set out in the Labour Code and the notice itself must be in writing.

 - The notice period is at least two months.